ZEISS-PiWeb/PiWeb-Api/_pages/023-catalogues.md

 * Rename the catalogue
 * Add, update or delete catalogue entries

 To update a catalogue the whole object excluding the valid attributes needs to be transfered within the body of the HTTP request.
-On updating catalogues the existing entries ar removed and the passed entries are added to the catalogue.
+On updating catalogues the existing entries are removed and the passed entries are added to the catalogue.

 {{site.images['info']}} To change the valid attributes of a catalogue it needs to be deleted an re-created again.